 Please, if you’re hiring a copywriter, don’t pay any less than £22,000 for even an entry level writer in the UK (about $25 – $27,000 in USD).

-Entry level content writers can easily charge £20 plus per hour in he UK.
-An experienced copywriter costs about £30-50 per hour, depending on industry.
+Entry level content writers can easily charge £20 plus per hour in the UK.
+An experienced copywriter costs about £40-100 per hour, depending on industry.

 Hourly rates for specialist copywriters can go anywhere up to over £100 per hour – which would usually be in a technical field.

-For an industry like medical, financial or engineering, I would advise charging no less that around £50 per hour.
+For an industry like medical, financial or engineering, I would advise charging no less than around £75 per hour.

 If you do charge per word, avoid paying any less than US$0.15, which is basically $150 for 1000 words.
 You’ll see plenty of gigs on sites like Upwork offering 2 cents a word but these kinds of lowball rates are best ignored.